 A great way to cross-examine your suppliers is to check their financial stability.
 Don't just rely on the financial statements they are presenting to you.
 You may be able to obtain information from independent agencies that provide credit assessment and evaluation.

 Aside from financial viability, examine also the quality of their products.
 Generally, the higher the quality of their products, the lesser the risk you’ll be exposed to.
 Also, check their compliance with government or statutory regulations and how they treat the workers in their company.
 The last thing you want is a supplier engaged in practices of modern slavery.

 The last thing to note in supplier selection is the diversification of sources.
 The more suppliers you select to source from, the greater opportunity to spread that risk.

 6. Monitor and review your strategiesThere is no overnight solution to address all supply chain risks.
 Every risk management strategy needs testing, evaluation, and improvements along the way.
 To effectively monitor the strategies you put in place, you should consider instituting a governing body that will spearhead this task.
 Create a board of individuals who convene regularly and review the top risks within the supply chain.

 Devise a system that allows you to easily monitor the whole supply chain and notifies you of any deviations.
-A great way to do this is to employ digital tools.
+A great way to do this is to employ digital tools like Artificial Intelligence.
 Not only do these modern systems streamline the supply chain, but they also automatically notify you of any disruptions.